About

 Longlisted, National Poetry Competition 2017

-Inaugural winner of the Middleton-Miller Award for most Promising Young Writer.
+Inaugural winner, Middleton-Miller Award for most Promising Young Writer.

 1st Place, Shout Out for the Covered Market competition (18-24 category).